How to change careers

 Plan your upskilling journey for your career change

-Once you have an idea of what an ideal career path might look like, research openings on different job boards to get an understanding of the skills it might require.
-This may include researching industry associations for information on available courses and accreditations, reviewing the job specifications of open vacancies for roles you aspire to move into, or reaching out for advice from a credible recruiter.
+Once you have an idea of what an ideal career path might look like, research openings on different NZ job boards to get an understanding of the skills it might require.
+This may include researching New Zealand industry associations for information on available courses and accreditations, reviewing the job specifications of open vacancies for roles you aspire to move into, or reaching out for advice from a credible recruiter such as Hays NZ.

-Making a career change doesn’t have to mean going back to university for a new degree, it could just be learning a new technology platform or specific skillset – and many of these can now be learnt for free, For example, our online learning platform, Hays Learning, Hays Learning platform offers thousands of free courses across many industries.
-Set yourself a target for what skills to learn, identify the courses to get you there and put barriers around time you want to dedicate to learning.
+Making a career change doesn’t have to mean going back to university for a new degree, it could just be learning a new technology platform or specific skillset – and many of these can now be learnt for free, For example, our online learning platform, Hays Learning, offers thousands of free courses across many industries and disciplines.
+Set yourself a target for what skills to learn, identify the courses to get you there and put boundaries around time you want to dedicate to learning.
 This will help you to create a learning pathway that’s achievable within a set time frame.

 How to learn in the current world of work